 I could have spent longer exploring this spot, but I needed to get on the road to my final destination for this trip, the Boyne Valley.

 Descending to the valley floor via a rough and steep dirt track, soon had me at the small township of Ubobo, before heading further south to Buyilan and Many Peaks.
 There's a great looking old pub at Many Peaks.
 Unfortunately for me though, the pub is closed Monday's and Tuesday's and today was Tuesday.
 Bugger!

 Oh well, next up was Dawes National Park, where I had been given the good oil by a local that there was an abandoned copper mine, where two brick chimneys still stand.
 After driving through, across and along Little Glassford Creek, the two chimneys literally stick out of the surrounding scrub like a sore thumb.
 Take your time to have a wander around the site before returning the same way out of the park.

 Camping for the night was at Boynedale Bush Camp, on the banks of the Boyne River.
 This free camp has a boat ramp and toilets, and is very popular with the fishing, boating and caravanning fraternity.

 On leaving the Boyne Valley the next morning, as I headed back towards my old friend the Bruce Highway via Blackman's Gap Road, I stopped at the waterhole of the same name.
 A picturesque little spot on Blackman's Creek that no doubt gets very busy come summertime.

 Needless to say, after exploring this region over the past couple of days, I won't be so quick to pass it by in the future.

-Matt Williams was a guest of the Southern Great Barrier Reef
+This blog post was written by Matt Williams, who was a guest of the Southern Great Barrier Reef.